Blog

 Paycor combines comprehensive HR functionality with powerful analytics at $99 monthly plus $5 per employee.

 You get payroll, recruiting, onboarding, and time tracking.
-The real value is in analytics—benchmark against competitors, analyze compensation, and track diversity metrics.
+The real value is in analytics, benchmarking against competitors, analyzing compensation, and tracking diversity metrics.

 8. HiBob: Focus on Team Culture